Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in non-relativistic matter: ultracold atomic gases

+Nevertheless, several studies based on mean-field theory (see, e.g., \cite{Chevy2010,Radzihovsky2010} for a broad overview on such advances) and (semi-)analytic perturbative \cite{Strinati2018} as well as non-perturbative studies based on the functional renormalization group \cite{Gubbels:2007xc,Krippa:2014kra,Boettcher2014,Roscher:2015xha} and the Luttinger-Ward (LW) formalism~\cite{Frank2018} have led to insights into the phase diagram spanned by the temperature and polarization.
+Whereas these studies do not suffer from a sign problem, their application requires the construction of truncation schemes (e.g., in terms of a set of correlation functions that is taken into account).
+Therefore, complementary studies based on stochastic approaches allow us to enhance our understanding of the spin-imbalanced UFG.

-By introducing a finite chemical potential asymmetry the SU(2) symmetry is broken, creating a sign problem.
-To address that issue, the CL method was applied to the spin-polarized unitary Fermi gas for the first time in Ref.~\cite{2018UFGviaCL}, finding excellent agreement with available benchmark results.
+As stated above, a finite spin polarization introduces a sign problem in stochastic approaches which is especially severe at low temperatures, where the interesting physics takes place.
+To circumvent this sign problem, the CL method was applied to the spin-polarized unitary Fermi gas for the first time in Ref.~\cite{2018UFGviaCL}, finding excellent agreement with available benchmark results in the balanced limit.
 In the left panel of \figref{ufg_eos}, the density equation of state is shown for a balanced gas in comparison to previously obtained results from DHMC \cite{PhysRevA.85.051601} and bold diagrammatic Monte Carlo (BDMC) \cite{VanHoucke2012} studies, as well as experimental values from the MIT group \cite{VanHoucke2012}.
 Across a wide range of $\beta\mu$ values, excellent agreement was reported down to low temperatures.
-In the vicinity of the phase transition to superfluidity, however, the CL results, along with all other theoretical values, start to deviate from the experimental values, which is attributed to finite lattice effects and can, in principle, be mitigated by extending the box sizes beyond $N_x = 11$.
+In the vicinity of the phase transition to superfluidity, however, the CL results, along with all other theoretical values, start to deviate from the experimental values, which is attributed to finite lattice effects and can, in principle, be mitigated by extending the box sizes beyond~$N_x = 11$.